eclipse-tractusx/item-relationship-service/docs/concept/Discovery-process-DTR.md

 ### Multiple EDCs with one DTR

-IRS stars a contract negotiation for all registry contract offers and queries the DTRs for all successful negotiations.
+IRS starts a contract negotiation for all registry contract offers and queries the DTRs for all successful negotiations.
 The first registry which responds with a result will be the one used by IRS.